Jessica Chastain: Reception and acting style

 The journalist Tom Shone describes Chastain as being "excessively luscious [with] pale Botticelli features wrapped around a bone structure that has a touch of the masculine, right down to the cleft in her chin."
 She was named the sexiest vegetarian actress in a poll conducted by PETA in 2012.
 From 2012 to 2014, she was featured in AskMen's listing of the most desirable women, and in 2015, Glamour magazine ranked her as one of the best-dressed women.

 Time magazine named Chastain one of the 100 most influential people in the world in 2012.
 That same year, she was invited to join the Academy of Motion Picture Arts and Sciences, and she endorsed an Yves Saint Laurent fragrance called Manifesto.
 In 2015, she became the global ambassador for the Swiss jewelry and watchmaking company Piaget, and in 2017, she was made the face of Ralph Lauren's fragrance campaign, named Woman.
 For the latter, she led an initiative called Lead Like A Woman, and featured in a short film named Leading with Intensity (2019) made by an all-female cast and crew.
+In 2024, she became the global ambassador for Damiani, an Italian luxury jewelry corporate group that designs, manufactures, distributes and sells jewelry and luxury watches.

 Personal life

 Despite significant media attention, Chastain remains guarded about her personal life, and chooses not to attend red carpet events with a partner.
-She considers herself to be a "shy" person, and in 2011 said that she enjoys domestic routines like dog-walking and playing ukulele, rather than partying.
-She has cited the actress Isabelle Huppert as an influence, for managing a family, while also playing "out-there roles" on screen.
+She considers herself to be a "shy" person, and in 2011 expressed a preference for domestic routines like dog-walking and playing ukulele over partying.
+Chastain has cited the actress Isabelle Huppert as an influence, for managing a family, while also playing "out-there roles" on screen.

-Chastain is an animal lover, and has adopted a rescue dog.
-She was a pescatarian for much of her life; following health troubles she began practicing veganism.
+She is an animal lover, and has adopted a rescue dog.
+Raised by a vegan chef mother, Chastain was a pescatarian for much of her life before health troubles prompted her to begin practicing veganism.
 She is an investor in Beyond Meat, a meat substitutes company.

 In the 2000s, Chastain was in a long-term relationship with writer-director Ned Benson that ended in 2010.
 In 2012, she began dating Gian Luca Passi de Preposulo, an Italian count of the Passi de Preposulo noble family, who is an executive for the fashion brand Moncler.
-On June 10, 2017, she married Preposulo at his family's estate in Carbonera, Italy.
+On June 10, 2017, Chastain married Preposulo at his family's estate in Carbonera, Italy.
 In 2018, the couple had a daughter through surrogacy.
-They later had a second daughter.
+They later had a son.
 They reside in New York City.